Predicates

 yes

-Note that the order of multifile predicate clauses depend on several factors, including loading order and compiler implementation details.
+Note that the order of multifile predicate clauses depends on several factors, including loading order and compiler implementation details.
 Therefore, your code should never assume or rely on a specific order of the multifile predicate clauses.

 When a clause of a multifile predicate is a rule, its body is compiled